pratikrelekar/NielsenDSRS/README.md

 ## Background

 This library was developed at [**Data Science Research Services(University of Illinois at Urbana-Champaign)**](https://dsrs.illinois.edu) in 2024 and has been under active development since then.
-Currently, it functions for Nielsen(2006-2020) Retain Scanner data.
+Currently supports Nielsen Retail Scanner data from 2006 to 2020.